ResearchComputing/Documentation/docs/compute/data-transfer.md

 ### Automated scp and rsync

-Key-based transfers over the DTNs are only available to CU Boulder, CU Anschutz, and CU Denver users.
-We do not permit key-based transfers over the login nodes.

-*You must be on a CU (UCB/AMC/UCD) campus network or logged into the campus VPN to perform passwordless data transfers to CURC.*

-The `scp` and `rsync` commands both allow a user to transfer files without needing to reenter a password.
+Key-based transfers over the DTNs are only available to CU Boulder, CU Anschutz, and CU Denver users. *You must be on a CU (UCB/AMC/UCD) campus network or logged into the campus VPN to perform passwordless data transfers to CURC.* The `scp` and `rsync` commands both allow a user to transfer files without needing to reenter a password.
 All that is required is a few simple setup procedures to prepare your local machine.

-*These instructions only apply to local macOS and Linux systems.
+*Note: these instructions only apply to local macOS and Linux systems.
 Automating file transfers from Windows is outside of the scope of this document.*

 1. Generate a local ssh key pair.
 You will only need to perform this once per local system.
 From a local terminal run: